 The only thing that will protect you is building good, long term business relationships.
 Contracts are only a piece of paper.
 The only thing that prevents someone from harming you is if you have good relations with someone they value in their network – this concept of Guanxi – building relations – is very important.

-Do not get caught up in trying to ‘speed up’ the relationship process.
-This is a VERY old culture and they’ve seen us foreigners come and go.
+Do not get caught up in trying to “speed up” the relationship process.
+This is a very old culture and they have seen us foreigners come and go.
 They expect you will come and go until you prove otherwise.
 Show them your commitment over time and invest in understanding their culture and you have a much better chance of ending up successful.